 Additionally, some prior owners of such acquired subsidiaries are eligible to receive additional purchase price cash consideration if certain financial targets are met.
-For acquisitions completed prior to 2009, we accrue liabilities that may arise from these transactions when we believe that the outcome of the contingency is determinable beyond a reasonable doubt.
-For 2009 and future acquisitions, as required by ASC Topic 805, "Business Combinations," we have and will accrue liabilities for the estimated fair value of additional purchase price adjustments at the time of the acquisition.
 Any adjustments to these accrual amounts are recorded in our consolidated statement of income.

-On December 30, 2011, we acquired all of Oak Hill Capital Partners' ("OHCP") remaining direct and indirect interests in BAHS (including its interest in W.A.
+On December 30, 2011, we acquired all of Oak Hill Capital Partners' ("OHCP") remaining direct and indirect interests in Butler Animal Health Supply ("BAHS") (including its interest in W.A.
 Butler Company) for \$155 million in cash.
 As a result of this transaction, our ownership in BAHS increased to approximately 71.7% at December 31, 2011.
 The amount paid to OHCP for their remaining interests in BAHS was in excess of the previously agreed upon annual limits (see Note 9.
 "Business Acquisitions and Other Transaction" within our notes to our consolidated financial statements), but such limits were waived by all parties involved.
-At December 29, 2012, our ownership in BAHS is approximately 73.7%.
+At December 28, 2013, our ownership in BAHS is approximately 74.4%.